montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 ### Consuming Live Data

-Unlike many other JavaScript MVC frameworks, MontageJS doesn't require developers to peel apart the data and wrap values with special functions in order to make them observable; instead it operates directly on conventional JavaScript data structures.
+Unlike many other JavaScript MVC frameworks, Mod doesn't require developers to peel apart the data and wrap values with special functions in order to make them observable; instead it operates directly on conventional JavaScript data structures.
 Naturally, the data that is consumed from the API looks a bit different from the dummy data used earlier.
 Each item in the list returned by the reddit API looks a bit like this:

 ```json
 {